Wurst-Imperium/WurstClient.net/wiki/Commands/friends/index.md

 title: .friends Command
 layout: wiki
 ---
-Manages your friend list.
-Friends won't be attacked by KillAuras and have a special color for Tracers/ESPs.
+Manages your friends list.
+Friends won't be attacked by Killaura and have a special color in Tracers and PlayerESP.

 ## Syntax
-`.friends add/remove [player]` adds or removes the player from your list.
+`.friends (add|remove) <player>` adds or removes the given player from your friends list.

-`.friends list [page]` shows your friends list and its page.
+`.friends list [<page>]` shows the given page of your friends list.
+Not specifying a page will show page one.

-## Example
-`.friend add Notch` adds Notch to your friend list and won't attack him anymore.